 This was derived from information from the household survey for respondents currently on authorised and unauthorised pitches.
-There was an overall net impact of zero additional households requiring a pitch in the next five years as no existing households stated that they would be moving in the next 5 years.
+There was an overall net requirement from 13 households currently living on a pitch and wanting to move to another site in Herefordshire.